ad4game/phaser-a4g/README.md

   * `fallbackZone` zone id which could be used in case the video cannot be loaded, by default not set.
 In case the Adx ad will not be loaded we will load a replacement ad with a lower CPM.
   * `adEndpoint` string (optional) ad delivery endpoint, might be used for testing purpose, default value is `ads.ad4game.com/www/delivery/video.php`
 * `A4gPlugin.prototype.showAd()` shows a4g ad
 * You can fully control the styling of the div showing the ad.
-Our publishers often display games in an iframe, which autoscale to 100%.
+Our publishers often display games in an iframe, which autoscales to 100%.

 References:
 * http://phaser.io/